-Real Estate Agent Marketing is not one campaign for "more leads."
+Real estate agent marketing is not one campaign for "more leads."
 A buyer inquiry, tenant inquiry, seller valuation request, landlord lead, investor inquiry and commercial property lead have different economics.
 A buyer lead can create showings and pipeline.
-A seller lead can become a listing, which then creates inventory, portal visibility, buyer demand and commission potential.
-Treating both as the same conversion usually pushes budget toward the easiest form, not the best business outcome.
+A seller lead can become a listing, which can then create inventory, portal visibility, buyer demand and commission potential.
+Treating every inquiry as the same conversion usually pushes budget toward the easiest form rather than the business outcome the brokerage actually needs.

-The strongest real estate marketing systems separate buyer demand from seller acquisition, use portals without becoming dependent on them, build owned demand through Google, Meta, SEO and CRM, and measure every source through listing appointments, signed agreements, closings and commission value.
+A more useful real estate marketing system separates buyer demand from seller acquisition, uses portals without making them the only source, builds owned visibility through Google, Meta, SEO and CRM, and measures each source through listing appointments, signed agreements, closings and commission value.

 This guide focuses on real estate agents and brokerages.
 Developer marketing is a separate model because inventory, financing, reservations and project-stage demand behave differently.